 Preparation is Key

-For DITL, I was worried about how to remember to take a photo every hour.
+For my DITL, remembering to take a photo every hour worried me.
 The suggestions ranged from setting a timer on your phone to just winging it.
 Most people however said that since they were more aware of the project that they remembered to actively take photos during the day without an alarm.
-Whatever method works for you, it’s good to get advice from others before starting so that you are prepared.

 After reading the different suggestions, I decided I would try to stick with making this project simple.
 After all, it was my first time participating, so I warned my husband and put him in charge of reminding me to take photos throughout the day.
 During the day of the project, I was more aware of looking for the mundane and ordinary moments and snapped photos throughout the day to use later regardless of the time.